ibm-cloud-docs/AnalyticsEngine/supported-connectors.md

  * Stocator COS
  * OpenStack COS

-## dashDB and Db2 Connector
+## Db2 and dashDB Connector

-dashDB is a fully managed cloud data warehouse, purpose-built for analytics.
+dashDB (now also known as Db2 on Cloud and Db2 Warehouse on Cloud) is a fully managed cloud data warehouse, purpose-built for analytics.
 It offers massively parallel processing (MPP) scale, and compatibility with a wide range of business intelligence (BI) tools.

-### Sample python code to access dashdb using JDBC
+### Sample python code to access dashDB using JDBC
 ```
 credentials_1 = {
 'jdbcurl':'jdbc:db2://YOUR_DATABASE_HOSTNAME:50000/YOUR_DATABASE_NAME',